mloky/Weather-App/README.md

 # Weather-App
 Testing in Progress

+Update 4:
+- Does not work anymore as API/Dataset source has been moved to new host.
+- No intention to update code as of yet.

 Update 3:
 - Apparently, no API key is needed to access the API.
 Not sure if it is intended as of 180217.
 - If they fixed it, enter your own key using the menu buttons.